alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

     Another system that Braille was aware of was [night writing](https://en.wikipedia.org/wiki/Night_writing), developed for use in the French military.
     It used a dot pattern similar to braille, but with twelve instead of six dots.
-    This turned out to be its flaw -- an individual characters was too big to feel with a single finger.
+    This turned out to be a flaw -- an individual character was too big to feel with a single finger.

-    Louis Braille created braille, aged 15, as an alternative to these systems that would be easier to read and would allow blind students to write.
+    Aged 15, Louis Braille created braille as an alternative to these systems that would be easier to read and would allow blind students to write.

-3.  **Braille was originally written with the same tool that blinded its author.**
+3.  **Braille was originally written with the same tool that blinded its inventor.**

     Louis Braille's father was a leatherer, and a young Louis would play in his father's workshop.
     Aged three, he was trying to make holes in leather with an awl, but it slipped and struck him in the eye.